hybridinteractive/craft-contact-form-extensions/README.md

 - message
 - attachment

+Note: All of the overrides will use the message as an array and therefore if you want a message field it would be `name=message[message]`.
+If a `name=message` is used it will wipe out the array of overrides.

 ## Overriding the form name

 When saving submissions to the database the default form name will be "Contact".
 If you add a `message[formName]` hidden field you can override the form name.
 This can also used to create multiple form indexes in the Control Panel.